vnkazna/container_monitor/docs/developer/writing-tests.md

 For debugging the integration tests, we first need to create a test workspace.
 We can do that by running `npm run create-test-workspace` script.
 This script generates a new workspace and inserts its path into `.vscode/launch.json`.

-Then we can debug the by running the "Integration Tests" [Launch configuration].
+Then we can debug the by running the "Integration Tests" [Launch configuration](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).

 ### Create a new integration test